samhaswon/skin_segmentation/README.md

 I'm including these here mostly for references as I did not directly use them for the included implementation.
 This is supposedly the best *traditional* method for skin segmentation when you only look at skin pixels (not skin region).
 This does not necessarily mean it is the best for skin *region* segmentation, though the skin region is mostly exclusively skin pixels.
-Additionally, the time taken by this method is comparable to the faster AI methods discussed later.
+Additionally, the time taken by this method is slower than the faster AI methods discussed later on CPU, taking an average of 10.70s per image (at full resolution) with the default parameters and JIT compilation.

 Next are the two elliptical YCbCr methods found at [elliptical_ycbcr.py](./traditional/elliptical_ycbcr.py) and [diagonal_elliptical_ycbcr.py](traditional/diagonal_elliptical_ycbcr.py).
 These two methods are nearly identical, though with the diagonal variant using the formula for a diagonal ellipse.